Vivace: a collaborative live coding language and platform: The language (specification) we all speak

 \section{The language (specification) we all speak}

-Vivace, as a language~\footnote{The complete specification can be found at \url{https://github.com/automata/vivace/wiki/Language-spec}.}, is a collaborative live coding language with use of extremely simple syntax, mnemonic operations, easy audio mixing, template editing and audio parameters automation.
-The use of shared code, sounds and images leads to a more complex scenario, thus increasing the possibility of inconsistency of compiled code as well as actions for artistic result.
-This enhances the fit of specific language syntax.
+Vivace, as a language~\footnote{The complete specification can be found at \url{https://github.com/automata/vivace/wiki/Language-spec} together with the grammar (\url{https://github.com/automata/vivace/blob/master/vivace.jison}) and lexical rules (\url{https://github.com/automata/vivace/blob/master/vivace.jisonlex}) specified in Bison and Flex dialects, respectively.}, is a collaborative live coding language with use of extremely simple syntax, mnemonic operations, easy audio mixing, template editing and audio parameters automation.
+The use of shared code, sounds and images leads to a more complex scenario, thus increasing the possibility of inconsistency of compiled code as well as artistic results.

 Vivace is not an imperative language.
-Instead of routines and procedures to control audio attributes, it uses definitions related with musical scores and the \emph{track paradigm} common on music production software.
-It is natural to musicians (and, as we experienced during performances, also to non-musicians) to understand a sequence of notes, or audio parameters, repeating over and over again, than a for-loop and if-chains.
+Instead of routines and procedures to control audio attributes, it uses definitions related with musical scores and the \emph{track paradigm} common on music production software~\cite{collins2011live}.
+It is natural to musicians (and, as we experienced during performances, also to non-musicians) to understand a sequence of notes, or audio parameters, repeating over and over again, than for-loops and if-chains.
 In this way, Vivace is a declarative, domain specific language, based on the following principles: